 How will you screen candidates?

-Applications open on Monday, November 1st through Monday, December 20th.
-The matching process starts on January 3rd, 2022.
-Our goal is to have everyone matched and offers extended by the end of February.
+Applications open on October 1 and close on December 31st.
+The matching process starts on January 2, 2024.
+Our goal is to have everyone matched and offers extended by the end of March.

-We wanted to make sure that interns have access to real financial planning, not just sales or portfolio management.
-Requiring firms to be fee-only improves our chances of doing this.
+The goal of the BLX Internship Program is to make sure that interns get exposure to real financial planning.
+Requiring firms to have a focus on financial planning improves our chances of achieving this.

 What does it cost to participate as a firm?

 In order to provide a high-quality matching process and ensure the financial stability of the BLX program, we ask that participating firms contribute financially.
 Contribution levels are based on firm size and the number of interns firms are looking to place.
-The contribution levels range from $1k - $10k.
-Please click here to see our firm sponsorship levels.
+The contribution levels range from $1,500 - $10,000+.

 When will the internship officially start?